FAQ for DocDel and ILL

 Loan periods, renewal policies and restrictions on use are set by the lending library.
 If your book is not yet due and the attached book band does not specify "No Renewals", you may request a renewal through ILLiad, by phone (336-716-4378), or by email at email@example.com.
 To submit the request online, sign into your ILLiad account, scroll down to View/Renew Checked Out Items, and click on the Renew Item button.
 ILLiad will display a tentative new due date until the lending library responds to the request.
 If the lender fails to approve the request for an extension, the original due date will stand.
 Lending libraries may decline to grant extensions for very recent publications or materials that are in high demand.

-We ask that renewal requests be made 1-3 days before the book is due.
+We ask that renewal requests be made at least 1-3 days before the book is due.
 Renewals are generally not granted for overdue materials.

 What happens if borrowed materials are lost or damaged?